KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-6. Deprecated: Found `omxplayer` in file `audio-setup.md`: Try to replace it with `vlc`.
+5. Deprecated: Found `omxplayer` in file `audio-setup.md`: Try to replace it with `vlc`.
-7. Typo: Found `Magic Mirror` in file `index.html`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `index.html`: Replace it with `MagicMirror²`.
-8. Outdated: Found `MichMich/MagicMirror` in file `installation.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+7. Outdated: Found `MichMich/MagicMirror` in file `installation.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-9. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+8. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-10. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+9. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-11. Recommendation: Found `new Date()` in file `index.ts`: Consider replacing it by `new Date(Date.now())`.
+10. Recommendation: Found `new Date()` in file `index.ts`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-12. Recommendation: No ESLint configuration was found.
+11. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [EXT-Background by bugsounet](https://github.com/bugsounet/EXT-Background)

-1. Information: There are updates for 2 dependencie(s):
+1. Information: There are updates for 3 dependencie(s):
    - @stylistic/eslint-plugin    ^1.6.3  →    ^1.7.0
    - esbuild                    ^0.20.1  →   ^0.20.2
+   - glob                      ^10.3.10  →  ^10.3.12

 ### [MMM-BackgroundSlideshow by darickc](https://github.com/darickc/MMM-BackgroundSlideshow)